mikehouse/iOS-Tricks/Tips and Tricks/03. Swift speed up compilation by marking class as final/README.md

 examineAnimal(Animal())
 ```

-the compiler can determine that there are no any subclasses for Animal and can enable here static dispatch, but to do this the compiler have to analyze all your code base to be sure that there are no subclasses and this process can slow the compiler down.
+the compiler can determine that there are no any subclasses for Animal and can enable here static dispatch, but to do this the compiler has to analyze all your code base to be sure that there are no subclasses and this process can slow the compiler down.

 The static dispatch means that calling object is already known at compile time and there no needs to traverse all inheritance tree to find it.
 It is very fast method of calling because object and method memory addresses already set by compiler and the runtime only needs to use it without any additional work.